Westvirjeni

 Owning a business with your spouse can be a recipe for disaster for some, but Jeni says making their own schedule and having different tasks for the business gives her and Kevin the space to make it work.
 Mark Harding laughs as he describes one key role that Kevin performs: translator for Jeni’s shorthand language.

-“It can be in the final hour of getting things ready for an event with seventeen different things left to do and Jeni will say, ‘Babe’ and Kevin will know which seventeen things need to be done based on the inflection of how she said ‘Babe’.”
+“It can be in the final hour of getting things ready for an event with seventeen different things left to do and Jeni will say, ‘Babe’ and Kevin will know which of the seventeen things need to be done based on the inflection of how she said ‘Babe’.”

 “Do you know it’s the hottest burning wood east of the Mississippi?”